dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 Can put out fires.
 It can hold 8 people.
 The driver's weapon is replaced with the water hose.
 The water spray can be deadly if used on a person for long enough, however vehicles are immune to damage from the spray.

 ## Mobile Operations Center
-The Mobile Operations Center (MOC) is a modular semi-trailer featured in the Gunrunning update for Grand Theft Auto Online.
+The Mobile Operations Center (MOC) is a modular semi-trailer featured in the Gunrunning update for Grand Theft Auto: Online.
 It can be purchased from Warstock Cache & Carry for $1,225,000-2,790,000.

 The cab and trailer are very resistant to damage, requiring 10 Buzzard rockets to destroy the cab with seemingly no ill-effects on the trailer.